-You might see "free credit score offers" around the internet, but most of them require you to enter your credit card number for a trial subscription to a credit monitoring service.
-Forget to cancel your free trial and your credit card will get charged.
+The internet is littered with "free credit score offers," but most of them require you to enter your credit card number for a trial subscription to a credit monitoring service.
+If you forget to cancel your free trial (the way most people do) your credit card will be charged a fee.
+Kenneth Lin, founder, and CEO of Credit Karma, is a firm believer that you should have access to your credit score absolutely free—without a credit card or tricky subscription cancellations.

 CreditKarma.com's Free Credit Score and Credit Report